Latter-day Saint Missionaries in the Guatemala Earthquake of 1976

 Each of us took time to sit by the grave and record our thoughts.
 See photos of Elder Argueta, Elder Larson, and Elder Richman.

-I look forward to the day when I cross the veil and meet Elder Choc again with open arms, and I can thank him like I never really did in this life for his friendship and the example he showed me.
+I look forward to the day when I pass through the veil and meet Elder Choc again with open arms, and I can thank him like I never really did in this life for his friendship and the example he showed me.

 “It was impossible to get Elder Choc angry at you.
 You couldn’t argue with him either.” —Julio Salazar